reiend/stylis-js/README.md

 [Stylis](https://github.com/thysultan/stylis) for CSS-in-JS to CSS

-stylis-js uses Stylis, a lightweight css preprocessor stylis-js allows creation of CSS with the power of JS.
+stylis-js uses Stylis, a lightweight css preprocessor. \
+stylis-js allows creation of CSS with the power of JS. \

 ---